evan-william/personal-project/Github Projects/Learning Projects/Advanced/readme.md

 ## 🔴 Advanced Projects

-These are the projects that really pushed me.
-I started applying what I know in deeper, more practical ways — tackling real-world-style problems and thinking more like a developer.
+These are the projects that **challenged me the most**.
+I’ve applied what I know to solve more **complex, practical problems** and started thinking more like a developer.

-They’re not production-ready (yet), but they represent the kind of coder I’m becoming — curious, capable, and always learning.
+They’re not quite **production-ready** yet, but they show how I’m improving and growing my skills.